gitmachtl/scripts/cardano/testnet/README.md

 # How to Install the Cardano-Node

-We all worke closely together in the Cardano-Ecosystem, so there is no need that i repeat a How-To here.
+We all work closely together in the Cardano-Ecosystem, so there is no need that i repeat a How-To here.
 Instead i will point you to a few Tutorials that are already online and maintained.
 You can come back here after you have successfully installed the cardano-node. :smiley:

 * [Cardano-Node-Installation-Guide](https://cardano-node-installation.stakepool247.eu/) by Stakepool247.eu
 * [How-to-build-a-Haskell-Stakepool-Node](https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node) Coincashew-Tutorial